rdlugosz/dotfiles/readme.md

 ### OS X Extra Steps
-* Set some reasonable defaults: `sh ./osx`
+* Set some reasonable defaults by executing some of the commands in `osx` (read what they do first - don't just blindly execute that as a script!)
-* Be sure homebrew is installed
+* Be sure [homebrew](http://brew.sh/) is installed

 ## Helpful Links